Epic’s antitrust case against Apple’s App Store monopoly

 Epic Games said Apple’s devices have become an indispensable tool of modern life, and consumers are being hurt directly because they are paying higher prices.
 That’s one of the basic foundations of any antitrust case.
 If the result of the anticompetitive behavior is a rise in prices or higher than normal prices for consumers, it could be a violation of antitrust law.

-In addition to arguing that its app store is safer without Epic’s own direct payment solution, Apple is sure to argue that it has competition in the form of Google Play, which has more of the market share than Apple.
+In addition to arguing that its app store is safer without Epic’s own direct payment solution, Apple is sure to argue that it has competition in the form of Google Play, which has more market share than Apple.
 It’s not clear whether the courts would say that a duopoly is just as harmful as a monopoly.

 Epic said it is not just seeking relief for itself.
-It is seeking monetary compensation for itself as well as the industry of third-party developers who are also affected.
+It is seeking monetary compensation for the industry of third-party developers who are also affected.

-Epic Games was able to enable side-loading of Fortnite in the Google Play Store, though it complained that Google tried to tell users that such side-loading was unsafe and could prompt hackers to exploit users with viruses.
+Epic Games was able to enable side-loading of Fortnite in the Google Play store, though it complained that Google tried to tell users that such side-loading was unsafe and could prompt hackers to exploit users with malware.
 But Apple doesn’t allow side-loading.
 Now that Fortnite has been removed from the App Store, users cannot play it on an unlocked iPhone.

 Developers could use Google Play as an alternative, but they face the same “30% tax” as on the Apple App Store.
 Epic Games said that alternative distributors are harmed by the practices, as well as developers who are denied choice for how to distribute apps if they want to reach the most lucrative part of the mobile game market: Apple’s billion users.